-What is caching?
+What is cache?

 Web caching – Client or server

 Web caching can happen on the client-side with methods like browser caching, where the cached data is stored in web browsers like Google Chrome or Firefox.
 With browser caching, the individual user defines and controls the parameters of the cache.
-Web developers can have some level of control over a client-side browser cache by making use of Cache-Control HTTP headers, for a higher level of control, developers often prefer caching to be managed on the server side.
+Web developers can have some level of control over a client-side browser cache by making use of Cache-Control HTTP headers.
+For a higher level of control, developers often prefer caching to be managed on the server side.

-Data caching is important when requests are frequently sent to a database that doesn’t change often.
+Data caching is important when requests are frequently sent to a database that doesn’t change very often.
 Data caching can avoid unnecessary repeated trips back to the database.
 For example, data can be stored in local (or virtual) memory on the server instead, so that it’s quicker to fetch when a database call is made.

 Relational data base management systems like MySQL and MariaDB often include data caching solutions that attempt to speed up process time.

 There are lots of different software packages that can be used to configure and control caching systems.
-Web accelerators like Varnish Cache are built to sit in (somewhat metaphorically) above the data that is stored on a server.
-At the beginning, every request for data/content that goes to the server goes through the Varnish proxy, which saves the request and the content that it asked for.
+Web accelerators like Varnish Cache are built to sit (somewhat metaphorically) above the data that is stored on a server.
+At the beginning, every request for data/content that goes to the server goes through the Varnish proxy, which saves the request and the content that is asked for.
 Then, the next time the same request is made, Varnish can load the content directly from the Varnish Cache without the server having to process requests again.
 Varnish stores all of the HTML/CSS code that’s needed to load a webpage, but without any of the resource-intensive requests for data.